dvirtz/modern-cpp/09_concurrency/concurrency.md

 <!-- .element: style="font-size: 0.4em" -->

 Note: `std::future::get` can only be called by a single thread.
-For multiple threads refering the same data, use `std::shared_ptr`.
+For multiple threads referring the same data, use `std::shared_ptr`.
 Access to the same shared state from multiple threads is safe if each thread does it through its own copy of a shared_future object.

 ---